6000 E Camelback Rd, Scottsdale, AZ 85251, USA

-The PhoenicianThis Scottsdale megaresort opened in 1985 as an Americanized vision of European style, which explains the white marble and gold-etched ceilings in the lobby, the mother-of-pearl tiles lining one of the pools, and the eleven Steinway baby grand pianos (including one in each of the two presidential suites).
+The PhoenicianThis Scottsdale megaresort opened in 1988 as an Americanized vision of European style, which explains the white marble in the lobby, the mother-of-pearl tiles lining one of the pools, and the 11 Steinway pianos (including one in each of the four presidential suites).
 Over the years, though, the Phoenician has melded with its surroundings to become one of the classic Arizona desert hotel experiences.
-The 27-hole golf course, the 11 tennis courts, the seven pools (one with a 165-foot waterslide), the spa, the hiking, the alfresco dining, all make it the kind of place people contemplate when they find themselves looking at a closet full of winter coats and scarves.
+The 27-hole golf course, the 11 tennis courts, the eight pools (one with a 165-foot waterslide), the spa, the hiking, and the alfresco dining all make it the kind of place people contemplate when they find themselves looking at a closet full of winter coats and scarves.
 The rooms are spacious, with large Italian marble bathrooms, and have a private terrace or balcony.
-The service is tiptop, and the kids’ club guests recommend not missing the Bunny Hoppy Hour.
+The service is tip-top, and the kids’ club even features a Bunny Hoppy Hour.
 Recent renovations updated the hotel’s public spaces, including the lobby, restaurants, pool area, and spa.